datstartup/ubuntuopenbox/_posts/2019-11-14-parse-Gmail-for-attachments.md

 ### Configure fetchmail

-Edit its configuration file in my user's home directory.
-I should have had *procmail* configure properly because *fetchmail* will feed the emails to *procmail* for sorting.
+Edit its configuration file in my home directory.
+I should have already had *procmail* configure properly because *fetchmail* will feed the emails to *procmail* for sorting.
 ```bash
 nano /home/username/.fetchmailrc
 ```